aneesas/1632-project/README.md

 TODO project description

-## What's in the box?
+## What's included?
-TODO File descriptions
+All of the project code lives in the iPython notebook titled `acrobot.ipynb`.
+There is explanatory text within the notebook describing each section's purpose.

 ## Requirements
+Required packages found on [PyPI](https://pypi.org/) are listed in `requirements.txt` and can be installed via `pip` or similar.
+Additionally, the following tools are needed to run the included iPython notebook:

 - ffmpeg (for generating animation)
-- YAPSS
+- YAPSS v1.0.0-alpha.1

 ### Installing ffmpeg
 MacOSX does not ship with ffmpeg installed by default.
-The easiest way to get ffmpeg is via Homebrew:
+The easiest way to get ffmpeg is via [Homebrew](https://brew.sh/):

 ```bash
 brew install ffmpeg